HallidayInc/edr/crates/edr_deno/README.md

 Run `make deno-package` from the repository root to compile `edr_deno` for your platform and create a release archive.

 Compilation uses the `deno_bindgen` procedural macros which invoke the `deno` binary.
 Ensure Deno is installed and available in `PATH` when building.
-The GitHub workflow installs it via `denoland/setup-deno@v1`.
+The GitHub workflow installs Deno for each build target via `denoland/setup-deno@v2` so the bindings can compile on all platforms.